michaelpoetz/backend-generator/README.md

 TODO
 ----
-* Write a configuration file
-	* configure which Exception should be thrown (if any)
+* Comment in Webservice should be generated
-	* should DTOs be generated and how
+* Bean should be injected in Webservice as well
+* Validation in save-method
-	* configure generation path
+* remove "rs" in path
+* Add @Stateless annotation to Webservice